-The Remote School Attendance Strategy (RSAS) is a community-focused strategy.
-RSAS works with local providers to employ teams of school attendance supervisors and school attendance officers to help kids get to school.
-Team members are local people from the community.
-They may be mums, dads, caregivers, aunties, uncles or grandparents who want to help kids in the community get to school.
+The Remote School Attendance Strategy (RSAS) is an engagement-focused program that works with communities and schools to improve school attendance.
+RSAS team members are local people from the community.
+They may be mums, dads, caregivers, aunties, uncles or grandparents who want to help children in the community get to school.

 Talking to children and families about the importance of regular school attendance